jim-schwoebel/pylicense/README.md

         what is the date of publication (e.g. July 2018)? (leave blank for current date) generating default commercial license text

 You then output a .txt file with the appropriate license terms (output to license.txt).
-You can now put this into your repository to make sure it has the appropriate license terms:
+You can now put this file into your repository to ensure compliance with your license.

         ================================================
                   NLX-MODEL REPOSITORY